 '''

 "components": [{

-"type": "Autofac.Example.Calculator.Addition.Add, Autofac.Example.Calculator.Addition
+"type": "Autofac.Example.Calculator.Addition.Add, Autofac.Example.Calculator.

+→Addition",

 "services": [{

 "type": "Autofac.Example.Calculator.Api.IOperation"

 "type": "Autofac.Example.Calculator.Api.IAddOperation",

 "key": "add"

 }],

 "autoActivate": true,

 "injectProperties": true,

 "instanceScope": "per-dependency",

 "metadata": [{

 "key": "answer",

 "value": 42,

 "type": "System.Int32, mscorlib"

 "ownership": "external",

 "parameters": {

 "places": 4

+},

 "properties": {

 "DictionaryProp": {

 "key": "value"

 "ListProp": [1, 2, 3, 4, 5]

-}

-}]

-}
+} ]

 '''

-Element Description Valid Values Name · type The only required thing.
-The concrete class of the component Any .NET type name that can be (assembly-qualified if in an assembly other than the default). created through reflection. services An array of services exposed by the component.
-Each service Any .NET type name that can be must have a type and may optionally specify a key. created through reflection. autoActiv a ★eBoolean indicating if the component should auto-activate . true, false injectProperBioekean indicating whether property (setter) injection for the true, false component should be enabled. instanceScope ance scope for the component. singleinstance, perlifetimescope, perdependency, perrequest metadata An array of metadata values to associate with the component.
-Any metadata values.
-Each item specifies the name, type, and value. ownership Allows you to control whether the lifetime scope disposes the lifetimescope, external component or your code does. parameters A name/value dictionary where the name of each element is the Any parameter in the constructor of name of a constructor parameter and the value is the value to the component type. inject. propertie sA name/value dictionary where the name of each element is the Any settable property on the com- name of a property and the value is the value to inject. ponent type.
+Element Description Valid Values Name type The only required thing.
+The concrete class of the com- Any .NET type name that can be cre- ponent (assembly-qualified if in an assembly other than the ated through reflection. default). services An array of services exposed by the component.
+Each ser- Any .NET type name that can be cre- vice must have a type and may optionally specify a key. ated through reflection. autoActi valteBoolean indicating if the component should auto- true, false activate. injectPro ABoolean indicating whether property (setter) injection for true, false the component should be enabled. instance Schopence scope for the component. singleinstance, perlifetimescope, perdependency, perrequest metadata An array of metadata values to associate with the compo- Any metadata values. nent.
+Each item specifies the name, type, and value. ownership Allows you to control whether the lifetime scope disposes lifetimescope, external the component or your code does. paramete A name/value dictionary where the name of each element Any parameter in the constructor of is the name of a constructor parameter and the value is the the component type. value to inject. propertie A name/value dictionary where the name of each element is Any settable property on the compo- the name of a property and the value is the value to inject. nent type.